ORESoftware/typescript-library-skeleton/test/README.md

 cd test && tsc -p tsconfig.test.json
 ```

-Or instead of compiling, you can trying using ts-node instead: <br>
+Or instead of compiling, you can try using ts-node instead: <br>
 https://github.com/TypeStrong/ts-node